yesjehmi/openai-realtime-agents/README.md

 **NOTE:** For a version that does not use the OpenAI Agents SDK, see the [branch without-agents-sdk](https://github.com/openai/openai-realtime-agents/tree/without-agents-sdk).

-There are two main patterns demonstrated:
+There are three main patterns demonstrated:
 1. **Chat-Supervisor:** A realtime-based chat agent interacts with the user and handles basic tasks, while a more intelligent, text-based supervisor model (e.g., `gpt-4.1`) is used extensively for tool calls and more complex responses.
 This approach provides an easy onramp and high-quality answers, with a small increase in latency.
 2. **Sequential Handoff:** Specialized agents (powered by realtime api) transfer the user between them to handle specific user intents.
 This is great for customer service, where user intents can be handled sequentially by specialist models that excel in a specific domains.
 This helps avoid the model having all instructions and tools in a single agent, which can degrade performance.
+3. **Card Benefits Agent:** A specialized agent for card benefits inquiry that integrates with external agent endpoints.
+This demonstrates how to connect realtime agents with external AI services, with fallback mechanisms for resilient operation.

 ## Setup